Self Control (Raf song): Year-end charts

+Certifications

 Laura Branigan version

 American singer Laura Branigan covered "Self Control" in 1984.
-It was released as the lead single from her third studio album of the same name, released the same year.
+It was released as the lead single from her third same-titled studio album Self Control, released the same year.

 History

-Branigan's first major hit had also been co-written by Bigazzi: "Gloria" (1982) was an English cover of the 1979 original Italian song recorded by Umberto Tozzi.
+Branigan's first major hit had also been co-written by Bigazzi: "Gloria" (1982) was an English-language cover of the 1979 original Italian song recorded by Umberto Tozzi.
 The following year, Branigan recorded another English song written over a Tozzi and Bigazzi song, "Mama", which was included on her 1983 album Branigan 2.
 Branigan chose two more Italian songs for her third album: the first one, "Ti Amo" with lyrics by Diane Warren once again based on the original by Tozzi and Bigazzi that had been a 1977 single for Tozzi.
 The second one, "Self Control", became the title track to the album and her most successful single internationally.
 "Self Control" was the only one of the four Italian songs recorded by Branigan that was originally composed in English, and Branigan chose to record the song as written.
 Also, unlike the other songs, Branigan's version was contemporaneous with that of its co-writer.

 Branigan's recording was arranged by Giorgio Moroder's protégé Harold Faltermeyer with Robbie Buchanan and produced by Buchanan with Jack White in West Germany and Los Angeles.
 A keyboard hook in Raf's version was changed to a guitar riff for Branigan's version and a vocal break was paired with a sharper and repeated percussive element.